-In addition to the pension benefits described in Note 7, the District provides post retirement health care, vision care and dental care benefits.
+In addition to the pension benefits described in Notes 8 and 9, the District provides post-retirement health care, vision care and dental care benefits through participation in the California Employer's Retiree Benefit Trust Program (CERBT) Prefunding Plan.
+CERBT is administered by CalPERS and is an agent multiple-employer plan.
+Copies of CalPERS annual financial report may be obtained from their executive office: 400 "P" Street, Sacramento, California 95814.
 The District has three benefit plans (Tier I, Tier II, and Tier III) for employees depending on when they were hired.